< Culture & Style / Jewelry Trends

 The 2024 MTV VMAs perfectly showcased the uptick in adoration for the style.
 Camila Cabello sported an epic stack of black diamond crosses from Loree Rodkin, teamed with a black lace Tony Ward Couture gown with a dramatic hood, making for the perfect gothic princess ensemble.
 Chappell Roan, on the other hand, looked like a medieval warrior in her sheer Y/Project gown with talon-like nail extensions, an ornate black diamond cross necklace, with a life-size sword in tow, styled by Genesis Webb.

-Royal Diamond Cross Jewelry
+The Royal Legacy of the Diamond Cross Necklace

 Princess Diana’s Attallah Cross Necklace